One poem from each collection 1982 onwards

 In a Mystery ‘open-top’ Tour double-decker

-He bus drives his way round day-trippy Devon.
+he bus drives his way round day-trippy Devon.

 Up the M6 to his Madchester mecca

-Record industry Liverpool heaven.
+record industry Liverpool heaven.

 With his Wilson pipe smoking down Carnaby Street

-He’s behind the wheel of his beat up psychedelic Rolls.
+he’s behind the wheel of his beat up psychedelic Rolls.

 Walks along to whatever the beat

-As long as it’s written by someone like Noel.
+as long as it’s written by someone like Noel.

 Not stuck in the Sixties, he follows the fad;